ChrisSchulze/portfolio/portfolio/works/dhb.md

 year: '2018'
 categories:
 - UX
-description: Putting the museums on the map
+description: Putting the museums
+description_second_line: on the map

 ---
 The museums lacked visibility.
 Finding them was difficult.
 Once you found them finding interesting exhibitions was even more difficult.